 How It Goes Together

-Add beans, corn, tomatoes, and broth.
-Stir.
-Bring to a boil, cover tightly, reduce to low.
-Cook 20 minutes.
-The rice should be tender and liquid mostly absorbed.
-Let it sit covered for 5 minutes off the heat before lifting the lid.
+Stir in the beans, corn, tomatoes, and broth.
+Bring everything up to a boil, cover it tightly, then drop the heat down to low.
+Twenty minutes of cooking should leave the rice tender with most of the liquid absorbed.
+Once that time’s up, let it sit covered and off the heat for 5 minutes before you take the lid off.
 Top with whatever you’re using.

 If the rice is still firm at 20 minutes, add 1/4 cup hot water and go another 5 minutes.
 If there’s extra liquid with cooked rice, remove the lid and let it cook off — cast iron retains enough heat that this happens quickly.